gvnberaldi/log-management-system/README.md

    - Retrieve log messages between two timestamps.
    - Retrieve log messages originating from a specific process.
    - Retrieve log messages that contain specific terms.
+   - **New in v2.0.0:** Support for querying data from JSON and CSV files in addition to syslog (.log) files.

 3. **Split Syslog**
    - Split a syslog file into multiple files, each storing events for a single day.